gohugoio/hugoDocs/content/en/getting-started/installing.md

     sudo apt-get install hugo

-This installs the non-extended version without Sass/SCSS support.
+What this installs depends on your Debian/Ubuntu version.
+On Ubuntu bionic (18.04), this installs the non-extended version without Sass/SCSS support.
+On Ubuntu disco (19.04), this installs the extended version with Sass/SCSS support.

 ### Arch Linux